Logging enumerator behavior¶

 This displays a popup with the audit contents:

-If more sophisticated analysis of the logs is required, logs can be downloaded along with their submissions using Briefcase.
+Aggregate currently does not display locations in the audit popup.
+To view locations or to perform more sophisticated analysis, logs can be downloaded along with their submissions using Briefcase.

 If a form includes an audit, Collect will create an